harshstr14/Weather-App/README.md

 ## 📜 License Information

 This project does not specify a license.
-All rights are reserved by the copyright holders.
+All rights reserved.

 ## 📬 Contact/Support Information